-- Doors to the classroom are closed at the scheduled start of class time and tardy students are not permitted to enter.
-Mitigating circumstances will be addressed individually.
-The student should contact the course chair or secretary/Admissions Coordinator School of Nursing regarding delays beyond their control. - Students are required to record daily attendance in the manner presently utilized.
+- Doors to the classroom are closed at the scheduled start of class time.
+Tardiness and persistent entering and exiting will be addressed individually.
+The student should contact the course chair or secretary/Admissions Coordinator School of Nursing regarding delays beyond their control ahead of time.. - Students are required to record daily attendance in the manner presently utilized.
 This serves as a record of their attendance for each class session.
 Students ARE NOT PERMITTED to record attendance for anyone other than themselves. - Classroom attendance is recorded in accordance with federal financial aid regulations.
 Regulations state a student must not miss greater than 10% of total theory credit hours per course.
 Any student missing greater than 10% of theory is at risk for disruptions to financial aid.
 Any scholarship student missing greater than 10% is at risk of losing the scholarship.
 This attendance information becomes a part of the student's permanent record.
 Once a student misses 10% of total theory credit hours per course he/she will be notified. - If the student is absent from class, the student is responsible to obtain from their peers, not faculty, the content and announcements missed due to the absence. - Written assignments due on the day of an absence are expected to be electronically submitted on time unless arrangements for an extension have been made prior to the due time. - If absent from class on the day of an examination, the student will be required to take an alternate examination on the day he/she returns to school.
-With the exception of the medication calculation exams, any of the following testing formats may be utilized: essays, true-false, fill in the blank, short answer, etc. - The following guidelines will be in effect for students who are absent on the scheduled date of the examination (theory or math): - The student must verbally call off or leave a voice message to the instructor/ course chair 1 hour prior to the scheduled start of the examination. - o Failure to take the exam at the originally scheduled or rescheduled time (without an approved absence or mitigating circumstance), will result in a decrease of 4% of the total exam points. - o Failure to take the exam at the originally scheduled or rescheduled time (without an approved absence or mitigating circumstance AND without appropriately calling off), will result in a decrease of 6% of the total exam points.
+With the exception of the medication calculation exams, any of the following testing formats may be utilized: essays, true-false, fill in the blank, short answer, etc. - The following guidelines will be in effect for students who are absent on the scheduled date of the examination (theory or math): - o The student must verbally call off or leave a voice message to the instructor/ course chair 1 hour prior to the scheduled start of the examination. - Failure to take the exam at the originally scheduled or rescheduled time (without a director approved absence or mitigating circumstance [this does not necessarily include previously documented classroom or clinical 'excused absences']), will result in a decrease of 4% of the total exam points. - Failure to take the exam at the originally scheduled or rescheduled time (without an approved absence or mitigating circumstance AND without appropriately calling off), will result in a decrease of 6% of the total exam points. - o If absent from class on the day of an examination, the student will be required to take an alternate examination on the day he/she returns to school/class.
+Extenuating circumstances will be considered.

-experiences as directed.
+Clinical experiences present the opportunity for students to apply theory in simulated and real-life situations.
+Scheduled direct clinical time is to be devoted completely to the care of the client and additional learning experiences as directed.
 NO personal laptops or phones are to be on the unit.
 Non-clinical activity occurring on personal (or hospital) devices will result in a "0" in professionalism for the day.